carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - Not to use the root account for anything other than billing (not login)
     - Always setup Multifactor Authentication on your root account.
 - `Power user access` → Access to all AWS services except the management of groups and users within IAM
+- Permission Boundary: A managed policy that defines the maximum permissions that an identity-based policy can grant to an IAM entity.
+When you use a policy to set the permissions boundary for a user, it limits the user's permissions but does not provide permissions on its own.
 - Use Case:
   1. An application running on an Amazon ECS container instance needs permissions to write data to Amazon DynamoDB.
 How can you assign these permissions only to the specific ECS task that is running the application? ==> To specify permissions for a specific task on Amazon ECS you should use IAM Roles for Tasks.
 The permissions policy can be applied to tasks when creating the task definition, or by using an IAM task role override using the AWS CLI or SDKs.
 The taskRoleArn parameter is used to specify the policy.
   2. A company requires that all AWS IAM user accounts have specific complexity requirements and minimum password length.
 How to accomplish this? ==> Update the password policy that applies to the entire AWS account.
+  3. To accelerate experimentation and agility, a company allows developers to apply existing IAM policies to existing IAM roles.
+Nevertheless, the security operations team is concerned that the developers could attach the existing administrator policy, circumventing any other security policies ==> Use Permisssion Boundaries.

 ### Access AWS